 HIGH PROTEIN GRANOLA

 This is something that will become a staple in your diet as it just has so much nutrition, protein and healthy fats.
 It is also low GI and will keep your blood sugar stable throughout the morning.
 This will help keep you filled up until lunch (or at least until your mid-morning snack).

-Make this granola the day before you begin your plan, and then just keep remaking it as you run out.
-You can make a big batch as it will last for weeks, and you can also change your ingredients up each time so you don’t get bored with it.
+Make this granola or our famous RAW granola the day before you begin your plan, and then just keep remaking it as you run out.
+You can make a big batch as it will last for weeks.
+You can also change your ingredients up each time so you don’t get bored with it.